 Guided tours enjoy special access to popular sites and curated excursions that allow you to fully immerse yourself in the history and culture of your destination.
 Tour groups also provide a wonderful social aspect to the trip—sharing meals and forming new friendships as you create lifelong memories.

 Travel insurance offers peace of mind—ensuring that you’re covered in case a medical situation arises during your trip.
 Many health insurance policies don’t provide coverage outside the country or even outside your home state.
 So make sure you're covered before you take off.

-Travel insurance also protects your investment, providing coverage in case you need to cancel or shorten your trip, experience travel complications, or have any lost or delayed baggage.
-Many travel insurance policies offer a 24/7 hotline that can assist you in case of an emergency.
-Learn more about travel insurance here.
+Travel insurance also protects your investment, providing coverage in case you need to cancel or shorten your trip, experience travel complications, or have lost or delayed baggage.
+Many travel insurance policies offer a 24/7 hotline to assist you in an emergency.

 Make Travel Plans Known to Friends

-Whether you’re taking an impromptu weekend getaway or a month-long overseas excursion, let your friends and family know about your plans.
-Provide them a copy of your itinerary, including flight information and addresses and contact information for any hotels/lodging where you will be staying.
+Let your friends and family know about your travel plans, whether you’re taking off for seven days or a month-long overseas excursion.
+Provide them a copy of your itinerary, including flight information and addresses, and contact information for any hotels/lodging where you will be staying.
 You may also want to give them a photocopy of important documents—passports, travel visas, credit cards, etc.

 Consider signing up for the Smart Traveler Enrollment Program, which provides information about safety conditions and allows the U.S. embassy in your destination country to contact you in an emergency situation.